tcheukueppoo/maat/docs/gc.md

-Irrespective of how much time the program would take to allocate memory up until the `GCDebt`/`-GCSIZE` becomes postive, a very large step multiplier can significantly affect how the collector's CPU time is spend at the price of memory consumption which can radically change the nature of the collector.
+Irrespective of how much time the program would take to allocate memory up until the `GCDebt`/`-GCSIZE` becomes postive, a very large step multiplier can significantly affect how the collector's CPU time is spend at the price of memory consumption which at some point can radically change the nature of the collector.